Magneticraft-Team/Magneticraft/src/main/resources/assets/magneticraft/guide/en_us/computer/2-lisp.md

 # Lisp

-Lisp is an old programing language, I decided to add it because it simple and has garbage collection.
+Lisp is an old programing language, it was created around 1958, but it introduced a lot of features that modern programing languages still use like immutable lists, garbage collection, closures, lambdas, even metaprograming macros.

 ### Bases
-This implementation of lisp has the following object types:
-- Number
-- Symbol
-- Function
-- Native Function
-- Cons (Pair/List)
-- Macros

-Cons ats as a pair of two values or as a list when the second value is another pair

 To run a function just place the name of the function between parents, for example: (free) add arguments placing them inside the parents after the function name: (print 5)